 Don't Forget to Take Care of Yourself

 Many of us equestrian athletes spend day in and day out at the barn or the show taking care of our most prized possessions, our horses.
 They get the best in nutrition, exercise, care and gear, in order to make sure they are really living their best life.
 As an athlete in a physically, emotionally, and mentally demanding sport, we have to remember that we are a team with our horse.
-Our horse also wants us to be taking care of ourselves in order to compete or ride at our very best.
+Our horse also wants us to be taking care of ourselves and our mental health in order to compete or ride at our very best.
 So, what about us?
 I will be talking about what we can do for ourselves in order to keep us in peak condition just like our equine teammates!

 I started riding when I was 4 years old and now 21 years later I have done nothing short of going the extra mile when it comes to being an equestrian.
 I have my own equine sales business called Headwaters Equestrian, I have my Bachelors in Equine Science from Colorado State, I have worked in western disciplines, I have worked in the english disciplines, jumpers, equitation, hunters, you name it I’ve probably done it.
 I have been competing for years and I have really found that, while my horses are getting the absolute best care possible, it is just as important to make sure I am just as prepared and happy as they are.
 To continue, I will share some of my “equestrian self care tips” that have helped me over the years.